nagasella/ecsa/README.md

 ## Systems

-Systems are the objects we use to process (update) entities at each frame.
+Systems are the objects used to process (update) entities at each frame.
 A system will process only entities that satisfy a certain condition.

 Each system has to inherit from `ecsa::System`, a template class.
 For example...